Skip to Content

 But practically speaking, you have to pay an entrance fee of about $5 USD to access the beach if you’re coming on your own.

-Check in first at the small ecological center to watch a short video about how to responsibly experience the Akumal turtle snorkeling.
+Check in first at Akumal’s ecological center to watch a short video on responsible snorkeling.
+This will help you experience Akumal turtle snorkeling without disturbing the wildlife.
 They can also refer you to a guide and equipment rentals.

 13) Kick back at La Buena Vida Beach Club